-Wake Forest Human Resources and key staff members will be preparing to fully meet E-Verify compliance standards established by the Federal Government and the US Citizenship and Immigration Services Office by September 10th, 2012.
+Wake Forest University currently uses E-Verify in compliance with standards established by the Federal Government and the US Citizenship and Immigration Services Office.
 E-Verify is an Internet-based system that allows businesses to determine the eligibility of their employees to work in the United States.
-The system is fast, free, and easy and the Human Resources Team is excited to welcome its utilization campus-wide.
 This program was authorized by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
 The E-Verify program is linked with USCIS Form I-9 (Employment Eligibility Verification) and exists to strengthen the verification process that all employers, by law, must follow.
 E-Verify compares information entered from an employee’s I-9 to data contained in US Department of Homeland Security (DHS) and Social Security Administration (SSA) records to confirm US work authorization.
 Of all employees whose US work authorization is checked through the E-Verify system, 98% are confirmed automatically as eligible to work in the United States.

-Employment verification of incoming staff and faculty members will continue to be conducted by the Talent Acquisition and Compensation team.
+Employment verification of incoming staff and faculty members will be conducted by the Human Resources team.
 Employment verification for student workers will be completed through departmental representatives, who typically oversee student employees.
-For training and assistance with E-Verify, Human Resources will host “E-Verify for Student Employment” sessions in which the Form I-9 and E-Verify process will be reviewed.
-During this session student managers or proxies will also take the Department of Homeland Security E-Verify tutorial, which will register them as an E-Verify user.
-The sessions can be found on the Professional Development Center Website.
+For training and assistance with E-Verify, please contact the Human Resources office.

 Frequently Asked Questions